polokegom/selenium_qa_project/README.md

 ## WeShare GUI Testing

-**The Test Journeys that were conducted using Gauge and Selenium:**
+**The User Journeys that were conducted using Gauge and Selenium:**

 1. Logging and logging out a user from the system
 2. Adding a new expense to a users account